rust-alt/cargo-esr/README.md

    results displayed.

 #### self.months_since_last_release.powf(1.5)
-   The number of months (floating point) since the last version released.
+   The number of months (floating point) since the last non-yanked version released.

    This is a negative factor.

    Non-linear because the longer the crate is inactive, the more we want to punish it.